Staying true to its “Gift from God” meaning, the leaf extract of Jasmine heals wounds and offers other health-related benefits.

 Also, Jasmine tea may cause difficulties if you take certain drugs, as it may interact with such drugs or medications in a good or bad way.

 If the goals align with the effectiveness of Jasmine, then you will see favorable results, or else adverse outcomes will follow.

 As for the toxicity, the ASPCA claims Jasmine to be non-toxic to cats and dogs.
 However, some might mistake them for Cestrum species, whose berries can be toxic.

 And if you have Jasmine other than the Jasminum genus, the pets may vomit, drool excessively, and have diarrhea due to the plant’s consumption leading to toxicity.

 So it is better to contact the immediate helpline number.

 - The American Association of Poison Control Centers: (800) 222-1222

 Warning!!
 It is generally advisable that pregnant women do not consume Jasmine tea.

 Where to Buy Jasmine Plant?

-Like a true friend, it will help you grow physically and mentally alongside its own growth.
+Like a true friend, Jasmine will help you grow physically and mentally alongside its growth and the benefits it provides.